top of page

 Overcast Light & Introductions

-We met at Northbrook Park on an overcast afternoon — actually, it was raining when we arrived, which wasn't great, but it cleared pretty quickly.
-The venue was quiet too — I think we were the only ones there for most of the time, which gave us space to explore without feeling rushed or watched.
+We met at Northbrook Park on an overcast afternoon.
+It was actually raining when we arrived, which wasn’t ideal, but the weather cleared up quickly.
+The venue was quiet; I believe we were the only ones there for most of our time, allowing us to explore without feeling rushed or observed.

-We wandered the grounds first, past the gardens and around the back of the main building, where there are sweeping panoramic views.
-While we didn’t take photos inside (saving that magic for the wedding day), it did give us a chance to peek around the indoor spaces and chat about ideas — where they might have the quartet set up, what kind of images they’re drawn to and what to expect when the day arrives.
+We started by wandering the grounds.
+We strolled past the gardens and around the back of the main building, where sweeping panoramic views awaited us.
+While we didn’t take photos indoors (saving that magic for the wedding day), we peeked around the indoor spaces and discussed ideas.
+We talked about where they might set up the quartet, what kind of images they were drawn to, and what to expect on their wedding day.

 A couple stand in front of the frontage of Northbrook Park and practice a dip kiss!

-I used a few of my usual prompts and games to help break the ice — soft spoken suggestions like push-pull, hand-on-cheek, and the occasional giggle-inducing walk-and-bump.
-I always offer things like dips or lifts for couples who want them (and teach how to do them safely) but I never force anyone to do anything that makes them feel too awkward.
+I used various prompts and games to break the ice.
+I offered soft-spoken suggestions like push-pull, hand-on-cheek, and giggle-inducing walk-and-bump.
+I always provide options like dips or lifts for couples who want them.
+I teach how to do those safely, but I never force anyone to do anything they find awkward.

-There’s something about that first time in front of the camera that can feel intimidating, but they eased into it quickly.
-I’m always looking for the balance — how to guide just enough without breaking the spell of the moment but these two made it easier with tons of natural chemistry.
+That first time in front of the camera can feel intimidating.
+However, Shannon and Nick eased into it quickly.
+I always strive for a balance—guiding just enough without breaking the magic of the moment.
+Fortunately, these two made it easier with their natural chemistry.

-My favourite shot from the session is the one right in front of the venue — this is where they'll tie the knot in a few months, and so it holds loads of meaning, but also love these natural smiles, authentic posing and the light hits just right <3
+My favorite shot from the session happened right in front of the venue.
+This is where they’ll tie the knot in a few months, and it holds significant meaning.
+I love these natural smiles and the authentic poses.
+The light hits just right!

 Aren't they the cutest!